michaelpalumbo/forkingpaths/public/help/gestureEditor.md

 - ▶️ Press the play button to hear the full gesture
 - 🔁 Loop gestures during playback
 - ✏️ Drag points vertically to adjust their value (horizontal editing is not yet supported)
+- Zoom in using your mouse scrollwheel
+- Pan using click+drag anywhere within the whitespace

 No edits are committed to history until you click **Save** — allowing for free experimentation.